Types of Degrees Environmental Design Majors Are Getting

-In 2017-2018, 60 schools offered a environment design program of some type.
+In the 2018-2019 academic year, 57 schools offered some type of environmental design program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 Is a Degree in Environmental Design Worth It?

 The median salary for a environment design grad is $88,860 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 123% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $979,200 after 20 years!

 Explore Major by State